-The WRE Committee discussed the three scenarios and agreed to move forward with the first scenario, the Snohomish County Past Trends Analysis, as the 20-year growth projection method for the Snohomish County portion of WRIA 8.
+The WRE Committee discussed the three scenarios and agreed to move forward with the first scenario, the Snohomish County Past Trends Analysis, as the 20-year growth projection method for the Snohomish County portion of WRIA 7.
 Year-built data was derived from the County's permit data as provided to the Assessor by Snohomish County Planning and Development Services (PDS) and includes all new single-family residences in the WRIA built between 2008 and 2018, located outside of cities, UGAs, national and state forest lands, government property and tribal lands.
 Snohomish County used the time period 2008 through 2018 because those data were available.
 This methodology assumes that the rate and location of past growth will continue over the 20-year planning horizon.
 Snohomish County growth projection methods and data tables are provided in Attachment B for reference.
 The general methodology is as follows:

-- Obtain available year-built data from the Snohomish County Assessor's Office for all single-family residences (i.e. HUs) in the WRIA built between 2008 and 2018. - Use centroid of parcel to determine location of each HU relative to other boundaries (e.g. WRIA, cities, UGAs, national and state forest lands, government property, tribal lands, subbasin, water lines, zoning, etc.). - Assign the 2008-2018 HUs to "Public Water Service Areas" or "P_E Well areas" based on the distance to existing water mains (data derived from water system comprehensive plans). - HUs designated to "Public Water Service Areas" (i.e. will not rely on a PE well) include: - HUs that are not part of a subdivision and any portion of the property boundary is located within 100 feet of a water main. - HUs that are part of a rural cluster subdivision (RCS) and located within 1⁄4 mile of a water main.6 - All other HUs designated to "P_E Well areas." - Determine the number of HUs per subbasin for each type of water source (Public Water Service Areas and P_E Well Areas). - Calculate the percentage of HUs per subbasin for each type of water source. - Divide the total number of HUs for WRIA 8 by 11 to calculate the average number of SFRs per year over the past 11 years (2008-2018). - Multiply the average number of HUs per year by 20 to calculate the estimated total of HUs projected over the 20-year planning horizon for rural unincorporated Snohomish County.
+- Obtain available year-built data from the Snohomish County Assessor's Office for all single-family residences (i.e. HUs) in the WRIA built between 2008 and 2018. - Use centroid of parcel to determine location of each HU relative to other boundaries (e.g. WRIA, cities, UGAs, national and state forest lands, government property, tribal lands, subbasin, water lines, zoning, etc.). - Assign the 2008-2018 HUs to "Public Water Service Areas" or "P_E Well areas" based on the distance to existing water mains (data derived from water system comprehensive plans). - HUs designated to "Public Water Service Areas" (i.e. will not rely on a PE well) include: - HUs that are not part of a subdivision and any portion of the property boundary is located within 100 feet of a water main.5 - HUs that are part of a rural cluster subdivision (RCS) and located within 1⁄4 mile of a water main.6 - All other HUs designated to "P_E Well areas." - Determine the number of HUs per subbasin for each type of water source (Public Water Service Areas and P_E Well Areas). - Calculate the percentage of HUs per subbasin for each type of water source. - Divide the total number of HUs for WRIA 7 by 11 to calculate the average number of HUs per year over the past 11 years (2008-2018). - Multiply the average number of HUs per year by 20 to calculate the estimated total of HUs projected over the 20-year planning horizon for rural unincorporated Snohomish County. - Apply HU projections to WRIA 7 subbasins based on the past percentage of growth per subbasin and past percentage of HU for each type of water source.